lc-cs-172/fall-2025/syllabus.md

 The files should adhere to these formatting standards:

-        - keep writeup line length <=  80 characters
         - keep program line length <= 120 characters
+        - keep writeup and output line length <=  80 characters
 		- use consistent indenting and whitespace
         - use Python specific stylistic conventions
         - prefer short focused functions that do one thing well
-        - minimize global *variables* (global named constants are fine)
+        - minimize global *variables* (global named constants are encouraged)
-        - use helpful comments -- you don't need many; you do need some especially for important [or obscure] constants, variables, and functions
+        - use helpful comments -- you don't need many; you usually need some, especially for important [or obscure] constants, variables, and functions

 ## Late Policy